 RESPONSE: In addition to the objections set forth above and incorporated herein by reference, Defendant objects to Interrogatory No. 1 on the grounds that it is vague, confusing, compound, ambiguous, facially overbroad, unduly burdensome.
 Defendant further objects to Interrogatory No. 1 (or parts thereof) because it is not reasonably calculated to lead to the discovery of admissible evidence.
 Defendant also objects to Interrogatory No. 1 because Plaintiff exceeds the number of Interrogatories allowed by rule, including all discrete subparts.
-Without waiving these or the foregoing objections, Defendant responds as follows: Defendant shall supplement response subject to a protective order.
+Without waiving these or the foregoing objections, Defendant responds as follows: Defendant shall provide information subject to this Court's ruling on Defendant's Protective Order, and will supplement information as needed.